There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 Kadence plays well with most popular WordPress page builders like:

-I think that Kadence + Elementor is a great duo, as you can use the built-in features of Kadence and create new layouts and add extra functionality with Elementor.
+I think that Kadence + Gutenberg editor is a great duo, as you can use the built-in features of Kadence and create new layouts and add extra functionality with Kadence Blocks.
 This would be my preferred set up.

-If you like the default editor Gutenberg, you can use it as well, as all your blocks will be available and editable in the WordPress editor.
-For that, you’ll simply need to use the Gutenberg Blocks plugin by Kadence.
+If you like the default editor Gutenberg, you can use it to build your whole site, as all your blocks will be available and editable in the WordPress editor.
+For that, you simply need the Gutenberg Blocks plugin by Kadence.

 Kadence doesn’t offer a lot of templates by default.
 Hopefully, they’ll be able to launch more in the near future.